byme8/ZeroIoC/README.md

 # Features

-At this point, it is in the MVP stage.
-Under MVP I mean that the set of features is good enough so it can be useful in real projects.
+I would say it is in MVP stage.
+Under MVP I mean that the set of features is big enough so it can be useful in real project.
 This set contains:
-- Multiple containers can be active in the same time.
+- Multiple IoC containers can be active in the same time.
-- Support for the singleton, scoped, and transient lifetimes => basic things that cover 95% of all needs.
+- Support for the singleton, scoped, and transient lifetimes => basic things that cover 99% of all needs.
-- Powered by source generation to avoid reflection and Reflection.Emit => can be used to build AOT Xamarin app.
+- Powered by source generation to avoid reflection and Reflection.Emit => can be used inside the AOT Xamarin/Unity app.
 - Fast enough with minimal overhead => the end-user of the Xamarin app will not notice a difference.

 # Limitations